j91k/sqlalchemy-challenge/README.md

 - Matplotlib

 ### Setup Instructions
-1. Clone the repository
+1. Cloned the repository
-2. Create and activate a virtual environment
+2. Created and activated a virtual environment
-3. Install the required packages
+3. Installed the required packages
-4. Run the Flask application <code style ="color:blue">[Python app.py](sqlalchemy-challenge\SurfsUp\Erna_climate_starter.ipynb)</code>
+4. Ran the Flask application <code style ="color:blue">Python app.py</code>

 ### Usage
 #### Available API Endpoints
-1. **Homepage**  : List all available routes
+1. **Homepage**  : Listed all available routes

     GET `/`

-2. **Precipitation Data** : Retrieves last 12 months of precipitation data.
+2. **Precipitation Data** : Retrieved the last 12 months of precipitation data.

     GET `/api/v1.0/precipitation`

-3. **Stations** : Returns a list of all stations.
+3. **Stations** : Returned a list of all stations.

     GET `/api/v1.0/stations`

-4. **Temperature Observations**: Returns temperature observations of the most active station for the previous year.
+4. **Temperature Observations**: Returned temperature observations of the most active station for the previous year.

     GET `/api/v1.0/tobs`

-5. **Temperature Stats from Start Date**: Returns the minimun, averaget, and maximum temperatures from the start date to the end of the dataset.
+5. **Temperature Stats from Start Date**: Returned the minimum, average, and maximum temperatures from the start date to the end of the dataset.

-    Get `/api/v1.0/<start>`
+    GET `/api/v1.0/<start>`

-6. **Temperature Stats from Start to End Date**: Returns the minimum, average, and maximum temperatures for the specified date range.
+6. **Temperature Stats from Start to End Date**: Returned the minimum, average, and maximum temperatures for the specified date range.

     GET `/api/v1.0/<start>/<end>`